|Dr Andrew Rutland (m)|

 |Dr Kaz Gladwin (f)|

 BM (Southampton 1998), MRCGP, DRCOG, DFFP.
 Dr Gladwin joined us in October 2003 as a GP Partner, already familiar with the practice and many of our patients having trained here as a Registrar.
 Her interests are general medicine, dermatology and women's health.

 |Dr Jonathan Snell (m)|

 MBChB (Birmingham 2000) MRCP, MRCGP.
 Dr Snell joined us in November 2009 as a GP Partner having trained here as a Registrar.
-His interest lies in General Medicine and Diabetes.
+His interest lies in Diabetes and Ophthalmology.

 |Dr Sam Abdollahian (m)|

 Dr Sam Abdollahian graduated from Southampton University medical school and completed his General Practice training locally.
 His special interests include emergency medicine where he works in A+E at Royal Bournemouth Hospital and minor surgery.